Health and Social Care student at UCB

 Join an open day

-Our Health Hub lets you experience the range of settings you are likely to encounter in practice
+Our training facilities let you experience the range of settings you are likely to encounter in practice

 Start your journey towards a hugely rewarding career in the health and social care profession.
 Whether you are interested in nurse training, working with the elderly or a role as a health care assistant, our Health and Social Care college course will set you on your way to making a real difference in people’s lives.

 This course is not just about classroom learning.
-You will get hands-on, practical training in realistic environments within our purpose-built Health Hub at University College Birmingham, as well as putting your skills to use in the real world by going on placement each week, letting you explore many different areas of work and gain vital experience alongside your studies.
+You will get hands-on, practical training in realistic environments within our purpose-built health and social care simulation facilities at University College Birmingham.
+You will also put your skills into action by going on placement in a real workplace environment within a health and social care setting, letting you explore many different areas of work and gain vital experience alongside your studies.

 Why choose this college course?